Our verdict

 Note: a low durometer measurement equals a soft material, whereas a high measurement means it's firm.

-KEEN oz / 425g Midsole softness cold
+KEEN Who should NOT buy Midsole softness cold

 Test results

-Average 19.7%
+Average 19.3%

-Compared to 24 hiking boots
+Compared to 25 hiking boots

 Number of shoes